The Power of Reactive Narrative™

 Words With Deeper Purpose

-In the words we write and influence we seek to achieve, sometimes the effect is subtle.
+In the words we write and the influence we seek to achieve, sometimes the effect is subtle.
 Sometimes it’s bold.
 But there’s always a deep thread of purpose beneath the words – an invisible charge that moves people like their favorite song.
 Ask them why it worked and they might not even know.
 But we do.
 It’s because we saw them.
 We understood them.
 And we crafted language that actually sang to them.

 This is Reactive Narrative, and it exists within the collection of every word SRGP writes for every client.